Back to Portfolio

 When I was small, like most children, I was fussy about taking tablets during an illness.
-My mother would promptly powder the tablets using a mortar and pestle, mix the powder in honey, and feed it to me with a spoon.
+My mother would promptly powder the tablets using a mortar and a pestle (an implement made of stone or marble), mix the powder in honey, and feed it to me with a spoon.
 The sweetness of the honey would mask the bitter medicine taste, making it much easier to swallow.
 An additional teaspoon of honey would be my reward for having the medicine!

 Years later, as I continue to substitute honey for sugar, I am still in awe of this incredible food, with its range of uses as food, medicine, and cosmetics.